General Intelligence Service (Egypt): History

 In July 2013, as result of 2012–13 Egyptian protests, Mohamed Raafat Shehata was sacked by interim president Adly Mansour and was replaced by General Mohamed Ahmed Fareed al-Tohami.

 At the beginning of his presidency in 2014, Abdel Fattah El-Sisi apparently had a difficult relationship with GIS.
 As a former head of military intelligence, his power base lay exclusively with the armed forces.
-With the appointment of its then office manager Abbas Kamel as head of GIS in 2018, the GIS was upgraded in terms of power politics.
+With the appointment of his then office manager Abbas Kamel as head of GIS in 2018, the GIS was upgraded in terms of power politics.
 As a result of this personnel change, the president assigned the GIS more and more tasks in connection with the consolidation of his rule, probably also in order to become more independent from the Egyptian armed forces.

 The service was already significantly involved in the preparation of the constitutional referendum in 2019, which enabled Sisi to extend his term of office.
 Since spring 2022, he has been involved in organizing the "National Dialogue", which, according to critics, simulates political participation without implementing actual reforms.

 In addition, the service was given extensive powers by parliamentary resolution to set up its own commercial companies, a privilege that had previously been reserved for the military in this form.

 In October 2023, the Egyptian intelligence service claimed that it had warned Israel 10 days before the incursion of Hamas fighters onto Israeli territory.
 Egypt's Intelligence Minister General Abbas Kamel personally warned the Netanjahu government that “something unusual, a terrible operation” is about to happen.
 The Ynet news site had distributed such information, which was rejected by Netanjahu as "totally faked news".
 The outlet claimed that Egypt's Intelligence Minister General Abbas Kamel was in direct communication with Israel before the Gaza war.
 Egyptian officials noted that the Israeli government was indifferent with regard to that warning and "submerged' in troubles with the West Bank.
 Later a U.S. senator and member of the United States House Committee on Foreign Affairs confirmed that warning by Egyptian intelligence three days prior to the event but mentioned that the warning was unspecific and therefore not heeded.